 |The Eagle Exchange Tavern on the left and the two-story addition, the Sauganash Hotel, at the S.E. corner of Market and Lake streets.|

 James Thompson surveyed and platted the hamlet of Chicago, which by 1820 had a population of 100 or fewer inhabitants.
 Historians regard the August 4, 1830 filing of the plat as the official recognition of a location known as Chicago.

 Heacock's Point was on the south branch of the Chicago River, South of Hardscrabble [Bridgeport].
-Russell Heacock took up land on the south fork of the south branch of the Chicago River near thirty-fifth street today.
-Heacock was staunchly independent, probably why he had moved to the Hardscrabble area (Bridgeport today) in the first place.
-He opened Heacock's Point, a hotel and tavern, in 1830.
+Russell Heacock took up land on the south fork of the south branch of the Chicago River near thirty-fifth Street today.
+Heacock was staunchly independent, which is probably why he had moved to the Hardscrabble area (Bridgeport today) in the first place.
+He opened Heacock's Point, a hotel and Tavern, in 1830.

 He found it necessary to move closer to Chicago so that his children could attend school.
 Heacock himself was one of Chicago's early school teachers.
 Heacock retained his Hardscrabble property after moving to Chicago.

 Heacock is notable for two reasons.
 First, he was the sole dissenter when a vote was called to incorporate the Town of Chicago (1832).
 The second thing was his promotion of the Illinois and Michigan Canal.
 Because funds to build the canal were scarce, a plan was devised to make it less expensive by reducing the intended depth of the channel.
 Russell Heacock was perhaps the most vocal proponent of this plan, earning him the nickname "Shallow-Cut."
 Perhaps he disliked the nickname, but the shallow-cut plan was ultimately successful.

 Mann's Tavern, on the Calumet River.